davida26/addit/README.md

-== ADDIT
+###ADDIT

 Tired of bookmarks?
 Ever felt like you needed a place to store your favorite links?
 Addit does that!

-##ADDIT is a lightweight Rails app that allows you to create a link directory to your favorite resources.
+ADDIT is a lightweight Rails app that allows you to create a link directory to your favorite resources.
 This project is currently in development.
-If you want to help adding more to it, let me know!
+Feel free to contribute and add to the TODO

-##The TODO
+###The TODO

 1. Add description snippet to each link so people can quickly get a gist of what the link is for.
 2. Add categories to each link for classification.